David Berger (general): General officer

 While serving as assistant division commander of 2nd Marine Division, Berger was appointed to the rank of brigadier general.
 He then deployed to Kosovo, where he served for one year as chief of staff for Kosovo Force (KFOR) Headquarters in Pristina.
-From 2009 to 2011 he served at Headquarters Marine Corps as the director of operations in plans, policies, and operations.
+From 2009 to 2011 he served at Headquarters Marine Corps as the Director of Operations in Plans, Policies, and Operations.
 In 2012 he deployed to Afghanistan as the commanding general of 1st Marine Division (forward) in support of Operation Enduring Freedom.
+As the commander of the division, which was based out of Camp Leatherneck in Afghanistan, he oversaw operations in the Helmand Province.